-This study aimed at examining the relationship between firm size (using different measures) and the practices of corporate finance in Shariah compliant firms.
+This study aimed at examining the relationship between firm size (using different measures) and the practices of corporate finance in Sharī'ah compliant firms.
 Further, the study went on to examine sensitivity of firm size measures towards different practices of corporate finance.
-Overall the results are in line with the formulated hypotheses and support the notion that size is related to practices of corporate finance in Shariah compliant firms, yet the relationship is different with the use of different proxies of size.
+Overall the results are in line with the formulated hypotheses and support the notion that size is related to practices of corporate finance in Sharī'ah compliant firms, yet the relationship is different with the use of different proxies of size.

 Firm size has no relationship to financial leverage was the first hypothesis of the study.
 Results show that all proxies of firm size are significantly related with leverage using both pooled OLS and fixed/random effect regression, except random effect regression of sales and leverage.
 These results thus doesn't support hypothesis H1.
-This shows that behavior of shariah compliant firms towards the relationship of size and leverage is same as that of conventional firms.
+This shows that behavior of Sharī'ah compliant firms towards the relationship of size and leverage is same as that of conventional firms.
 Debt seems to be most appropriate solution of financing.
 As far as the sign of the relationship is concerned, our results showed a positive relationship between all proxies of size and leverage.
-Previously, Gonenc, (2005), Schwartz and Van Tassel (1950), Rajan and Zingales (1995), Evan (2008) and Dang and Li (2018) using conventional (i.e. non Shariah compliant) firms had also found the same result.
+Previously, Dang et al. (2018), Evan (2008), Gonenc, (2005), Rajan and Zingales (1995), and Schwartz and Van Tassel (1950), using conventional (i.e., non Sharī'ah compliant) firms had also found the same result.

 With regard to the hypothesis H2, the results show a mixed relationship between size and CAPEX.
 Pooled regression shows significant relationship between size (as measured by MVE and number of employees) and CAPEX whereas fixed/random effects regression shows a significant relationship between size (as measured by assets, sales and MVE).
 As far as sign is concerned, the relationship is negative when size is measured by assets and sales (in case of fixed effects regression), else positive.
-Our results are in line with Hartwig (2012), Daunfeldt and Hartwig (2013) and Dang and Li (2018).
+Our results are in line with Dang et al. (2018), Daunfeldt and Hartwig (2013), and Hartwig (2012).

 Hypothesis H3 of the study - firm size has a significant relationship with diversification is supported by the results when fixed effects regression was used.
 In pooled OLS, only market value of equity yields a significant relationship with diversification.
-Results also show that relationship is positive between all measures of size and diversification (i.e. no of business segments).
-With an increase in the size of a firm, resources also increase, which can make shariah complaint firms able to diversify their portfolio; thus a positive relationship between the two is evident.
-Wilcox, Chung, Chang and Grover (2001) and Dang and Li (2018) also found the same results.
+Results also show that relationship is positive between all measures of size and diversification (i.e., no of business segments).
+With an increase in the size of a firm, resources also increase, which can make Sharī'ah complaint firms able to diversify their portfolio; thus a positive relationship between the two is evident.
+Dang et al., (2018), and Wilcox, Chang, and Grover (2001) also found the same results.

 Firm size has a significant impact on firm performance was the fourth hypothesis of the study.
 Using ROA as a measure of performance, the study found support for the relationship between size and performance except for the number of employees-ROA (which is insignificant in both pooled and fixed effect regression).
 The relationship is positive when fixed effects regression is used, yet negative in pooled OLS in case of total assets-ROA and total sales-ROA.
-Dang and Li (2018) also found support for such a relationship.
+Dang et al. (2018) also found support for such a relationship.
 Agyei and Marfo-Yiadom (2011) also reported the same result using conventional stocks.
-Our results provide the insight into this relationship from shariah complaint stocks.
+Our results provide the insight into this relationship from Sharī'ah complaint stocks.
 Returns depend on profits.
-Profits are not guaranteed with size, rather they are dependent on operational performance; thus we can expect that the relationship would be bi-directional i.e. positive or negative in shariah complaint stocks.
+Profits are not guaranteed with size, rather they are dependent on operational performance; thus we can expect that the relationship would be bi-directional i.e., positive or negative in Sharī'ah complaint stocks.